 Final Thoughts

-There are so many exciting things to do in Belgian cities and Ghent is no exception.
-If you’re limited on time it is perfect for a day trip from Brussels but you can also spend a lot longer exploring the city if you wish as there is so much to do.
-It is a tourist friendly location with plenty of art, history and good food so you can easily immerse yourself in Belgian culture.
+There are so many exciting things to do in Belgian cities, and Ghent is no exception.
+If you’re limited on time, it is perfect for a day trip from Brussels, but you can also spend a lot longer exploring the city if you wish, as there is so much to do.
+It is a tourist-friendly location with plenty of art, history, and good food, so you can easily immerse yourself in Belgian culture.

-Whatever you choose to do while your in Ghent, we are sure that you’ll have a great time!
+Whatever you choose to do while you’re in Ghent, we are sure that you’ll have a great time!
 We offer a wide range of travel blogs, so if you wish to explore more of Europe, check out some of our ultimate travel guides, including:

 Discover the best of Basel, Switzerland | 10 iconic landmarks in Romania | Best Places to visit in Aarhus, Denmark | 12 things to see and do in Prague